winston/cactus/README.md

     Cactus.expect(".header", "color").toEqual("#ff0000");

 This tests for total equality, by converting rgba values returned by browser into hex values.

+## Automating

+With RSpec and Capybara (Selenium webdriver), it's possible to automate the Cactus tests by writing request specs.

+Add the following RSpec matcher to `spec/spec_helper.rb`:

+    RSpec::Matchers.define :be_cactus do
+      match do |actual|
+        all(".cactus_fail").blank?
+      end

+      failure_message_for_should do |actual|
+        message = "Oei!
+Something is wrong with the CSS on '#{actual.current_url}' lah!\n" all(".cactus_fail").each do |failure|
+          message += "- #{failure.text}\n"
+        end
+        message
+      end
+    end

+Write a request spec `spec/requests/cactus_spec.rb`

+    describe 'rspec and capybara integration with cactus', js: true do it "is cactus-ready " do
+        page.should be_cactus
+      end
+    end

 ## Support
 - Google Groups?